Easy Peasy You

 Don't be fooled: seductively scented cosmetics with essential oils damage your skin

-Fragrances in cosmetic products have one primary goal: to sell more.
-We like floral scents and are therefore all too easily seduced by fragrant creams and shower gels.
-Neutral-smelling products, on the other hand, appear boring.
+Fragrances in cosmetic products have one main goal: to sell more.
+We like floral scents and are therefore easily seduced by fragrant creams and shower gels.
+Neutral-smelling products, on the other hand, seem boring.

-Essential oils are often confused with the powerful plant extracts.
+Essential oils are often confused with the effective plant extracts.
 These can really protect your skin.
-They have an antioxidant, anti-inflammatory or calming effect.
+They have antioxidant, anti-inflammatory or soothing effects.

-And how do you recognize whether essential oils or other fragrances are contained in a product?
+And how do you know if essential oils or other fragrances are contained in a product?

-We have created an alphabetical list for you with the most common names for fragrances.
+We have created an alphabetical list of the most common names for fragrances.
 The fragrances and essential oils appear under these names in the list of ingredients that you can find on every cosmetic product under Ingredients or INCI.
-So you know which ingredients you can avoid for the sake of your skin the next time you go shopping.Essential oils and other fragrances
+This way, the next time you go shopping, you know which ingredients you can avoid for the sake of your skin.

 - Amyl Cinnamal